Hemanthhh/Traffic-Sign-Recognition-Using-CNN/README.md

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](https://www.anaconda.com/download/) distribution of Python, which already has some of the above packages.

-You can install all the required python packages from the requirements.txt using following command
+You can clone the repository and install all the required python packages from the requirements.txt using following command

 ```bash
 pip install -r requirements.txt